Reinforcement Learning for Generative AI: State of the Art, Opportunities and Open Research Challenges: RL for Generative AI

 Another reason to use RL is to take advantage of its inherent properties.
 For example, GOLD \shortcite{pang21} is an algorithm that substitutes self-supervised learning with off-policy RL and importance sampling.
 It uses real demonstrations, which are stored in a replay buffer; the reward corresponds to either the sum or the product of the action probabilities over the sampled trajectories, i.e., of each single real token according to the model.
 While it can be considered close to a self-supervised approach, off-policy RL with importance sampling allows up-weighting actions with high (cumulative) return and actions preferred by the current policy, encouraging to focus on in-distribution examples.

 RL is also an effective solution for learning in domains in which a differentiable objective is difficult or impossible to define.
 RL-Duet \shortcite{jiang20} is an algorithm for online accompaniment generation.
 Learning how to produce musical notes according to a given context is a complex task: RL-Duet first learns a reward model that considers both inter-part (i.e., with counterpart) and intra-part (i.e., on its own) harmonization.
 Such model is composed by an ensemble of networks trained to predict different portions of music sheets (with or without human counter-part, and with or without machine context).
-Then, the generative agent is trained to maximize this reward by means of an actor-critic architecture with generalized advantage estimator (GAE) \shortcite{schulman16}.
+Then, the generative system is trained to maximize this reward by means of an actor-critic architecture with generalized advantage estimator \shortcite<GAE;>{schulman16}.
 CodeRL \shortcite{le22} performs code generation through a pre-trained model and RL.
 In particular, the model is fine-tuned with policy gradient in order to maximize the probability of passing unit tests: it receives a (sparse) reward quantifying if (and how) the generated code has passed the test for the assigned task.
 In addition, a critic learns a (dense) signal to predict the compiler output.
 The model is then trained to maximize both signals considering a baseline obtained with a greedy decoding strategy.
+In order to obtain a denser and more informative reward, PPOCoder \shortcite{shojaee23} also considers three additional signals: a syntactic matching score based on the Abstract Syntax Tree of the generated code; a semantic matching score based on the data-flow graph; and a Kullback-Leibler (KL) penalty to prevent the model from deviating considerably from its pre-trained version.
+The sum of these four signals is then optimized via PPO.